- Degree Programs

 Ultimately, the interior designer transforms spaces into unique living environments.
 Students in interior design will develop the basics of two- and three-dimensional design, color theory, drawing, drafting and computer-aided design.
 The interior design courses provide knowledge and skills in both residential and non-residential interiors.
 Additional courses in art and design history add historical significance to the evolution of design in contemporary society.
 In addition, areas of experience include universal design, sustainability, human behavior, furniture design, and business practices.

-Through a partnership with the School of Technology, our students gain additional development in technical skills such as architectural drafting, building construction and computer-aided design.
+Our students gain additional development in technical skills such as architectural drafting, building construction and computer-aided design.
 These areas of study, combined with the interior design and fine art curricula, allow the students to develop the necessary skills to enter the field with a well-prepared portfolio in order to achieve a successful career in interior design.

 Please refer to the Interior Design Four Year Plan for more information on this program.